ethereum/ethereum-org-website/src/content/zero-knowledge-proofs/index.md

 ## What are zero-knowledge proofs? {#what-are-zk-proofs}

-A zero-knowledge proof is a way of proving the validity of a statement without revealing the statement itself.
-The ‘prover’ is the party trying to prove a claim, while the ‘verifier’ is responsible for validating the claim.

-Zero-knowledge proofs first appeared in a 1985 paper, “[The knowledge complexity of interactive proof systems](http://people.csail.mit.edu/silvio/Selected%20Scientific%20Papers/Proof%20Systems/The_Knowledge_Complexity_Of_Interactive_Proof_Systems.pdf)” which provides a definition of zero-knowledge proofs widely used today:

-> A zero-knowledge protocol is a method by which one party (the prover) can prove to another party (the verifier) that something is true, without revealing any information apart from the fact that this specific statement is true.
+A zero-knowledge proof is "a method by which one party (the prover) can prove to another party (the verifier) that something is true, without revealing any information apart from the fact that this specific statement is true" ([Goldwasser, Micali, and Rackoff (1995)](http://people.csail.mit.edu/silvio/Selected%20Scientific%20Papers/Proof%20Systems/The_Knowledge_Complexity_Of_Interactive_Proof_Systems.pdf)).

-Zero-knowledge proofs have improved over the years and they are now being used in several real-world applications.
+Zero-knowledge proofs have grown in poularity over time and are now used in several cryptocurrency applications.

 ## Why do we need zero-knowledge proofs? {#why-zero-knowledge-proofs-are-important}

-Zero-knowledge proofs represented a breakthrough in applied cryptography, as they promised to improve security of information for individuals.
-Consider how you might prove a claim (e.g., “I am a citizen of X country”) to another party (e.g., a service provider).
-You’d need to provide “evidence” to back up your claim, such as a national passport or driver’s license.

-But there are problems with this approach, chiefly the lack of privacy.
-Personally Identifiable Information (PII) shared with third-party services is stored in central databases, which are vulnerable to hacks.
-With identity theft becoming a critical issue, there are calls for more privacy-protecting means of sharing sensitive information.
+Consider the problem of proving to someone that you are a citizen of a particular country.
+The conventional way to solve this problem is to provide hard-to-forge idenitification, like a passport.
+However, you might be cautious of sharing the details of your passport, for instance, if you are concerned about the security of the database that will be storing your information.
+What you want here is some way to prove that you _have_ a passport withotu actually showing it.

-Zero-knowledge proofs solve this problem by eliminating the need to reveal information to prove validity of claims.
-The zero-knowledge protocol uses the statement (called a ‘witness’) as input to generate a succinct proof of its validity.
-This proof provides strong guarantees that a statement is true without exposing the information used in creating it.
+Zero-knowledge proofs cryptographically solve this problem.
+Zero-knowledge protocols rely on algorithms that take some data as input (called a 'witness'), return ‘true’ or ‘false’ as output, and provide strong guarantees that that statement is true or false, all without exposing the information used in creating it.

-Going back to our earlier example, the only evidence you need to prove your citizenship claim is a zero-knowledge proof.
-The verifier only has to check if certain properties of the proof hold true to be convinced that the underlying statement holds true as well.

-## How do zero-knowledge proofs work? {#how-do-zero-knowledge-proofs-work}
+## How zero-knowledge proofs are evaluated

-A zero-knowledge proof allows you to prove the truth of a statement without sharing the statement’s contents or revealing how you discovered the truth.
-To make this possible, zero-knowledge protocols rely on algorithms that take some data as input and return ‘true’ or ‘false’ as output.

 A zero-knowledge protocol must satisfy the following criteria:

 1. **Completeness**: If the input is valid, the zero-knowledge protocol always returns ‘true’.
 Hence, if the underlying statement is true, and the prover and verifier act honestly, the proof can be accepted.

-2. **Soundness**: If the input is invalid, it is theoretically impossible to fool the zero-knowledge protocol to return ‘true’.
+2. **Soundness**: If the input is invalid, it is theoretically impossible for the zero-knowledge protocol to return ‘true’.
 Hence, a lying prover cannot trick an honest verifier into believing an invalid statement is valid (except with a tiny margin of probability).

-3. **Zero-knowledge**: The verifier learns nothing about a statement beyond its validity or falsity (they have “zero knowledge” of the statement).
+3. **Zero-knowledge**: The verifier learns nothing about a statement beyond whether it is true or false (they have “zero knowledge” of the statement).
 This requirement also prevents the verifier from deriving the original input (the statement’s contents) from the proof.

+## How do zero-knowledge proofs work? {#how-do-zero-knowledge-proofs-work}

-In basic form, a zero-knowledge proof is made up of three elements: **witness**, **challenge**, and **response**.
+A zero-knowledge proof is made up of three elements: **witness**, **challenge**, and **response**.

 - **Witness**: With a zero-knowledge proof, the prover wants to prove knowledge of some hidden information.
 The secret information is the “witness” to the proof, and the prover's assumed knowledge of the witness establishes a set of questions that can only be answered by a party with knowledge of the information.
 Thus, the prover starts the proving process by randomly choosing a question, calculating the answer, and sending it to the verifier.